 While life is not about limitations, you must be prepared for the worst-case scenario as an adult.
 And when the time comes, continuing your living on one income will be easy as a breeze.

 Would you ever try living on one income?
-Do you finding smart or too restricting?
+Do you find it wise or too restricting?